 Another of Sontag’s complaints was that Swedes are sullen and untalkative (even after alcohol), and hostile to children.
 That’s no longer true: most Swedes are keen to speak English and while they don’t wear their hearts on their sleeves, with perseverance it’s easy to make friends.
 Our daughter has experienced no hostility other than at a Swedish guide troop, where the children spoke only Swedish (and who can blame them).
 It’s more difficult to disagree with Sontag’s complaint that Swedes push in front of others without apology or explanation on public transport: giving up my seat to an expectant mother on a train recently, the seat was instead nabbed by a young man who ignored my protests as I then had to lug my luggage into the next carriage.
 But such discourtesies happen the world over and I can’t pretend it was a uniquely Swedish experience.

-It’s not that difficult to get to know Swedes well.
 We’ve made several Swedish friends, two of whom are coming to stay with us in England this autumn; our daughter has been invited to sleepovers (though these tend to be scheduled weeks in advance, not on the spur of the moment as in Britain).
 But Swedes can still be remarkably undemonstrative.
-In the late sixties Sontag went to hear The Doors and Jefferson Airplane play at Stockholm’s Konserthuset and was amazed to see a packed crowd of young Swedes sit in complete silence through both gigs.
+In the late sixties Sontag went to hear The Doors and Jefferson Airplane perform at Stockholm’s Konserthuset and was amazed to see a packed crowd of young Swedes sit in complete silence through both gigs.
 That lack of extroversion still lingers: we went to see Paddington 2 in the cinema a few months ago and found we were the only people who laughed out loud.
 We couldn’t believe that all the jokes had been lost in translation into Swedish subtitles.
-Watching the England-Sweden football game a few days ago on a big screen in a Kristianstad park, I was amazed to see the huge crowd entirely silent when England scored: at the end of the match they applauded the Swedish team politely and then just as silently began to walk or cycle home.
+Watching the England-Sweden football game a few days ago on a big screen in a Kristianstad park, I was amazed to see the huge crowd entirely silent when England scored: at the end of the match they applauded the Swedish team politely and then silently began to walk or cycle home.

-While having an early-evening buffet meal in a Chinese restaurant in Kristianstad one evening in May we were amazed to be told to eat up: the restaurant was closing at 8pm, a good hour before dusk fell and three hours before the last film at the cinema 100 metres away ended.
+While having an early-evening buffet meal in a Chinese restaurant in Kristianstad one evening in May we were amazed to be told to eat up: the restaurant was closing at 8pm, a good hour before dusk fell and three hours before the end of the last film at the cinema just 100 metres away .

 If you want to buy anything stronger than weak lager to drink at home you have to drive to a state-run Systembolaget liquor stores- “Part funeral parlor, part back-street abortionist”, said Sontag, whose customers wait in line as for “peep-shows in the rear of 42nd-Street sexbook stores”.
 But that’s changed too: they are now brightly lit, and it’s no longer a source of shame to be seen in one.